 At the foreclosure sale, the property will be sold to the highest bidder, which is usually the foreclosing bank.
 At the sale, the bank doesn't have to bid cash.
 Instead, it makes a credit bid.
 If the credit bid is the highest bid at the sale, the property then becomes REO.

-In some states, you can redeem (repurchase) your home within a specific amount of time after the foreclosure sale.
+In some states, you can redeem your home within a specific amount of time after the foreclosure sale.
 Under Utah law, however, foreclosed homeowners don’t get a right of redemption after a nonjudicial foreclosure.
 (Utah Code Ann. § 57-1-28(3)).

 If you don’t vacate the property following the foreclosure sale, the new owner will probably:

 The eviction process starts with a notice to quit.
-If you still don’t leave by the deadline given in the notice, the new owner will go through the court system to evict you and obtain possession of the property.
+If you still don’t leave by the deadline given in the notice, the new owner will go through the court system to evict you and get possession of the property.
 (Utah Code Ann. § 78B-6-802.5).

 You can find Utah’s foreclosure laws in the Utah Code.
 Statutes change, so checking them is always a good idea.
 How courts and agencies interpret and apply the law can also change.
 And some rules can even vary within a state.
 These are just some of the reasons to consult with an attorney if you’re facing a foreclosure.

 Federal and state laws establish a structured foreclosure process and timeline.
 But mistakes that violate the law are common in foreclosures.
 If you think your bank or servicer broke the law in the foreclosure process or you want to find out about different ways to fight a foreclosure, consider contacting a local foreclosure attorney.
 It’s also a good idea to contact a HUD-approved housing counselor, especially if you want to learn about different loss mitigation options.